International Agreements

 • Exchange agreement participation must be monitored to ensure exchanges stay in balance from year to year

-• Must be approved, with necessary information added by Immigration/Admissions, MU Legal, Academic Affairs, Finance Office, and College
+• Must be approved, with necessary information added by the Assistant Provost for Global Education and MU Legal

 • Agreement signed by President, Provost, and College Dean (if applicable)